 Don donates heavily to local and global missions, lives on a cattle ranch with his 6 children and 3 grandchildren, and always gives God the credit for all his many blessings.

 Made in America 2019 is the first-ever event of its kind to champion American-made products and manufacturing on a national level.
 This event has the goal to showcase the largest collection of U.S. made machines and products ever in one place.

 The event will take place over four days, October 3-6, 2019, at the Indiana Convention Center in Indianapolis.

-- Estimated 30,000 attendees, including industry professionals, industry leaders, keynote speakers, and conscious consumers
+- Industry professionals, industry leaders, keynote speakers, and conscious consumers

 - Anyone can attend who wants to be a part of history and join this historic movement

 - We invite manufacturers of all sizes from a one-person operation to one with thousands of employees to showcase their American-made products.